Kornelch/ChroTeMoVi/UserManual.md

 Source code and other files (ReadMe, UserManual, SatelliteArticles) are located in Github repository.

-To download files from Github, clone repository, or navigate to address https://github.com/Kornelch/ChroTeMoVi and download archive - see picture below.
+To download files from Github, clone repository, or navigate to the address https://github.com/Kornelch/ChroTeMoVi and download archive - see picture below.

 ![Download](https://github.com/Kornelch/ChroTeMoVi/blob/master/Media/DownloadFromGithub.jpg)